aquinzi/quinzi-blog/README.md

 Also some "plugins" as:

   * getting mentions and displaying them
-  * Pandoc: parse admonitions and abbreviations
+  * Pandoc: parse admonitions and abbreviations, automatic TOC activation from placeholder (using [pandy](http://github.com/eikiu/pandy))
   * Send pingbacks and webmentions